 The best way to get to know Hingham's parklands is to wander through them.
-The map's scale does not allow delineation of trails, but by going to the indicated access points, you will often find paths that invite exploration.
-The Hingham Land Conservation Trust conducts guided walks twice a year in some of these properties.
-The HLCT also participated in the Hingham Comprehensive Trails Plan published in 2015 and posted at Hingham-ma.gov.
-Learn more about HLCT at Hinghamlandtrust.org.
+Many of the trails are now shown on the map and by going to the indicated access points, you will often find additional paths that invite indicated access points, you will often find additional paths that invite more about HLCT at Hinghamlandtrust.org.